MahsooSalimi/mahsoosalimi.github.io/_pages/cv.md

 Personal Research
 ======
 {May 2020-present}: Founder and CEO, Sentient
-  • Swarm Control of Quadrotor UAVs using Deep Reinforcement Learning
+  • Swarm Control of Quadrotor UAVs using Deep Reinforcement Learning<br />
   • Multispectral Segmentation using Deep Learning

 PhD Research